-- Power for the phones
+- Talk Power for the phones

 - DC v.
 AC

 - What is "impedance?"
 (Z)

 - Think of it as AC resistance

 - A component (usually a choke coil) can have low DC R but high AC Z!

-- These have become scarce over the years, perhaps as a result of this clinic.
+- The Choke style BF coils have become scarce over the years, perhaps as a result of this clinic.
 MRCS offers an electronic equivalent (EBF31A)